2013 Shahbag protests: Historical context

-From partition of India in 1947 until 1971, Bangladesh was the part of Pakistan and was known as the East Pakistan.
-In 1971 East Pakistan fought West Pakistan for nine months.
-During this period the Indian Army which provided guerrilla training to Mukti Bahini, joined the war on 3 December 1971 in support of the liberation of East Pakistan.
-Armed conflict ended on 16 December 1971 through the surrender of the Pakistani Armed Forces to the joint force of Bangladesh and India in East Pakistan, resulting in the formation of the People's Republic of Bangladesh as an independent state.
+From March to December 1971, East Pakistan engaged in a nine-month conflict against West Pakistan.
+The Indian Army, having provided guerrilla training to the Mukti Bahini, entered the war on 3 December 1971, supporting East Pakistan's liberation.
+The armed conflict culminated on 16 December 1971, with the surrender of the Pakistani Armed Forces to the joint force of Bangladesh and India in East Pakistan.
+This surrender marked the formation of the People's Republic of Bangladesh as an independent and sovereign nation.

 According to the famous Blood telegram from the United States consulate in Dhaka (formerly known as 'Dacca') to the State Department, many atrocities had been committed by the Pakistan Army and its supporter Razakars and Al-Badar militia.
 Time reported a high-ranking US official as saying, "It is the most incredible, calculated killing since the days of the Nazis in Poland."
 Estimates are that one to three million people were killed, nearly a quarter of a million women were raped and more than ten million people fled to India to escape persecution.